Element84/earth-search/README.md

 open-source applications and libraries for geospatial data ingest and cataloging supported by [Element 84](https://element84.com).

 To stay up to date with any new changes or datasets to the Earth Search API, please sign up for the [mailing list](http://eepurl.com/irrwDo).
+For a detailed writeup about the Earth Search v1 and the changes from v0, see [this blog post](https://www.element84.com/geospatial/introducing-earth-search-v1-new-datasets-now-available/).

 ## General Notes